rlynn10/tqnn-anyengine-api/README.md

 This repository contains only the API interface and client utilities.
 No inference substrate or architectural logic is present.

+Unauthorized attempts to extract, replicate, or reverse-engineer substrate logic will result in immediate access termination and legal action.

 🔹 TQNN AnyEngine API

 Public SaaS API for TQNN AnyEngine